 - Edward Cowie 2002 - 2006

 How to Apply

-All BBC Singers vacancies are advertised on the BBC Jobs website.
-Successful applicants will be asked to attend an audition.
+Permanent vacancies within the BBC Singers are advertised on the BBC Jobs website.

 In addition, we hold regular auditions for our list of extras and deputies.
 If you wish to apply for a deputy list audition, please email us your Singing CV (which should include details of your training and expertise).